Unleash/unleash/website/docs/reference/integrations/slack-app.md

 :::

-The Slack App integration posts messages to the selected channels in your Slack workspace.
+The Slack App integration posts messages to a specified set of channels in your Slack workspace.
+The channels can be public or private, and can be specified on a per-flag basis.

 ## Installation {#installation}